shelbybachman/RA-tutorial-2020/index.md

 ### Week 1: Review of R basics

 **Readings**
-- R for Data Science, Sections 1-4
+- *R for Data Science*, Sections 1-4

 **Tasks**
 - Make sure you have the latest versions of [R](https://www.r-project.org/) and [RStudio](https://rstudio.com/products/rstudio/) installed